linrunner/tlp-doc/installation/ubuntu.rst

     As of version 5.17, the Linux kernel in combination with TLP 1.5 or later offers full battery care support (i.e. charge thresholds and recalibration) for ThinkPads from model year 2011 onwards.
-Ubuntu 23.10 and 24.04 meet this requirement, 22.04 can be upgraded to the 6.8 kernel (HWE) from the official repositories.
+Ubuntu 24.04 meets this requirement, 22.04 can be upgraded to the 6.8 kernel (HWE) from the official repositories.